-7.1 Is there or has there been debate in your jurisdiction on the suitability of current merger control tools to address digital mergers?
+7.1 In your view, are the current merger control tools suitable for dealing with digital mergers?

 In July 2019, the Competition Authority released an Issues Paper on Digital Ecosystems, Big Data and Algorithms.
 Among other issues, the Issues Paper highlighted that the incentives of incumbents to protect their ecosystem may trigger strategies aimed at promoting the persistence of market power and limiting contestability and potential competition.